Kingsford to Centennial Park walking & cycling

 Transition at Section 3

-The new separated cycleway will finish at Barker Street where there is a new raised pedestrian crossing.
+The new separated cycleway finishes at Barker Street where there is a new raised pedestrian crossing.

-Bike riders will transition back to the existing on road marked cycleway.
-Signs and line marking will be in place to guide cyclists through this transition.
+Bike riders transition back to the existing on road marked cycleway.
+Signs and line marking are in place to guide cyclists through this transition.

 Project documents